 These species are difficult to tell apart.
 Even knowing their songs and calls won’t help every time because they can learn each other’s vocalizations.
 If you live near the area where the ranges of these species overlap (see map at right) and are uncertain which species is at your feeders, please record your chickadees as “Black-capped Chickadee/Carolina Chickadee,” or if you are using paper forms, as “Blk-cap/Carolina Chick.”

-When a mixed-species flock in your Count Site is joined by a nonfeeder bird such as a creeper, kinglet, or warbler, you may count the “tag-along bird” even if it doesn’t actually visit your feeder.
+When a mixed-species flock in your count site is joined by a species that is not typically seen at feeders, you may count the “tag-along bird” even if it doesn’t actually visit your feeder.
 (The bird was indirectly attracted to your feeder site.)

 FeederWatchers help us track large-scale patterns in the occurrence of rare, sick, or unusual birds.

 A rare bird is one that is clearly outside its typical winter range.
 If you find a rare bird in your count site during the FeederWatch season, report it to FeederWatch using the button on the Your Data home page.
 Provide as much detail as possible.
 Photos are required to confirm a rare bird report and can be submitted with your form.
 If you can’t get a photo, or if you can only get a poor quality photo, please send a sketch of what you saw along with your report.
 You may report a rare bird even if you see the bird outside of your FeederWatch count days, as long as the bird was in your count site during the FeederWatch season.

 Confirmed rare bird reports are posted in the Explore section of the web site and discussed in our reports.

 You may see a bird that looks lethargic and puffed up or has strange growths.
 FeederWatch tracks observations of these sick birds.
 Learn more about bird diseases.